Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 The Apex Trigger Framework: Best Practices for Bulk-Safe, Scalable Triggers (2026)

-If you write Apex triggers in 2026 the way they were taught in 2018, you're inheriting more debt than you realize.
-This guide is the modern handbook: the canonical patterns, why they exist, the framework choices on offer, and what to actually put in production.
+If you write Apex triggers in 2026 the way they were taught in 2018, you are inheriting more debt than you realize.
+The platform's tooling has moved on, Agentforce raises the concurrency bar, and the trigger frameworks that solved yesterday's problems are now optional accessories on a well-built handler.
+This guide is the modern handbook.
+The canonical patterns, why they exist, the framework choices on offer, and what to actually put in production.

 Rule 1: One trigger per object

 Salesforce evaluates triggers in an undefined order when multiple exist on the same object.
-So if AccountTrigger1 and AccountTrigger2 both fire on before update, you don't know which runs first — or third, after a custom-built ManagedPackage trigger fires in between.
+If AccountTrigger1 and AccountTrigger2 both fire on before update, you do not know which runs first or third, after a custom-built ManagedPackage trigger fires in between.
+Undefined ordering means undefined bugs, and they only surface in production when the data shape happens to expose the race.

 The fix: one trigger per object.
 Inside, dispatch to a single handler class.
 Add new logic by adding methods to the handler, not new triggers.